Concept of Probability

 Key Terms in Probability

-- Any process or action that generates a set of outcomes.
+- Experiment:- Any process or action that generates a set of outcomes.

 - Example: Flipping a coin, rolling a die.